Want to get ahead? Need to catch up? Take a Summer Class online!Register Today

 We also plan to hold Theater productions at Curry this Spring, albeit differently this year from years past.
 More information will be forthcoming as decisions are made.

 All of our Academic Support Service offices remain staffed to support our students during normal business hours, regardless of whether study is online or on campus.
 The Office of Advising and Academic Success is available to assist with any questions you may have related to advising or progress in your classes.
 Advising questions can be emailed to firstname.lastname@example.org and concerns about academic alerts or progress can be emailed to email@example.com.
 We also encourage you to visit our Remote Academic Resources webpage for much more information about the many resources (technological and otherwise) that are currently and will continue to be available to you.

 Students who receive academic accommodations through the Office of Disability Services or through PAL are still entitled to those accommodations, regardless of the mode of delivery or the class, and those offices will be open and available this Spring.
 We will also continue to evolve and improve upon them, finding creative solutions where needed in order to best serve our students and ensure their success.

 For specific questions related to PAL, please contact your PAL faculty member directly.
 General questions can be emailed to firstname.lastname@example.org.
 For specific questions related to disability accommodations, please contact email@example.com.

-Levin Library will be open in the Fall semester, following operating restrictions imposed by COVID -19, and in line with College guidelines.
+Levin Library will be open in the Spring semester, following operating restrictions imposed by COVID -19, and in line with College guidelines.
 While our team will strive to maintain a high level of service, limitations imposed by social distancing requirements, building capacity, and safe handling of materials, must be observed.